-From the headline to the color of a call-to-action button, every element on your WordPress site can impact your conversion rate.
+From the headline to the color of a call-to-action button, every element on your WordPress website can impact your conversion rate.
 To ensure that you’re using the most effective headlines, button copy, layouts, images, headers, and footers to attract and engage your target audience, you should continuously test every element on your site.

 Before adding or changing an element, you want to feel confident that you’re actually improving on the current version of your content.
 You can gain this confidence by running an A/B test.